William Alexander Smith (Boys' Brigade): Late adolescence and adulthood

 In October 1869, a few days before his 15th birthday, be began working in his uncle's business.
 Alex.
 Fraser & Co. were wholesale dealers in soft goods, shawls being one of their chief markets.
+Alexander Fraser was the brother of Williams's mother.

 He later joined the 1st Lanarkshire Rifle Volunteers, part of the local Volunteer Force, and at the age of 19, he was promoted to the rank Lance-Corporal.
 He also joined the Church of Scotland in that same year.

+On 5 March 1884, in Partick, Glasgow, he married Amelia Pearson Sutherland, who was the daughter of Rev. Andrew Sutherland, the Free Church of Scotland minister of Gibraltar.
+Two sons were to follow, George in 1889 and Douglas in 1891.
+Amelia died in 1898 in Partick, aged 40.
+With her death, William's sister, Kate, moved in to care for the young boys.

+Smith was to marry again in 1906 to Hannah Ranken Campbell.
+She died the following year, on 20 July 1907, aged 51.

+Smith was a keen amateur fisherman and sailor, and was a member of the Western Club of Glasgow.
+He became an Honorary Colonel of the Lanarkshire Rifle Volunteers, and retired from that role in 1908.

+Boy's Brigade

 Smith was commissioned into the Rifle Volunteers in 1877 and promoted to Lieutenant later the same year.
 He also became a Sunday School teacher.
-It was a combination of these two activities that led him to found the Boys' Brigade on 4 October 1883 at Free Church Mission Hall, North Woodside Road, Glasgow.
+It was a combination of these two activities that led him to found the Boys' Brigade on 4 October 1883 at the Free Church Mission Hall, North Woodside Road, Glasgow.
+He had realised there needed to be an organisation based on Christian principles which could provide focus for the boys.

+By 1887, he was full-time Secretary of the Brigade, at a salary of £350 per annum.
+The movement spread rapidly, and soon Brigades were being set up far beyond the UK in Canada and the USA.

 In 1909 he was knighted by King Edward VII for his services to children.
 He reached the rank of Honorary Colonel in the Lanarkshire Rifle Volunteers.